 Students interested in applying for the spring 2013 course should submit a completed application form.

 Piloted at Northwest during the spring 2011 trimester, Knacktive is a capstone course that places students within a multi-disciplinary, team-driven agency.
 The course provides students with an invaluable opportunity to build their portfolios with real-world experience while learning to work with others in a fast-paced team setting.
 Students work with a professional client to create practical solutions for their marketplace challenge and earn three hours of credit by successfully completing the course.

-While the course incorporates principles, strategies and tactics of design, marketing and public relations, it is a melting pot of majors from the departments of Communication and Mass Media, Fine and Performing Arts, Business, and Mathematics, Computer Science and Information Systems.
+While the course incorporates principles, strategies and tactics of design, marketing and public relations, it is a melting pot of majors from the departments and schools of Communication and Mass Media, Fine and Performing Arts, Business, and Computer Science and Information Systems.